vbhalla/vbhalla.github.io/_posts/2019-11-19-Business_Start.md

 I always talk to my teams on developing frameworks for addressing ambiguity, as in: How do you solve a problem that isn’t defined?
 You instantly can become overwhelmed thinking, "What do we need to build vs buy?
 What’s an AMS, E-Rater, and 20 other confusing insurance services?
 Can we partner with someone who has this stuff?
 What team do we need?
 We have home appraisal data, but a lot is in pdfs?
 If I hire folks can I set them up to succeed if I don't know what to do?
 Wait how does insurance actually work?
 What’s a producer license?
 Is there a test for insurance licensing?
 How do we take examinations and what does fulfillment mean?
 Coverage B?
 Why are property and casualty 2 separate exams in Jersey and 1 in NY"

 The list goes on and on in a paralyzing fashion.
-Say it's a lot like shooting pool; you just have to start moving……………… <b>pick a direction....any direction</b>
+Say it's a lot like shooting pool; you just have to start moving………………pick a direction....any direction

 I often use pool metaphors with my teams, albeit I know nothing about pool.